• Blog

 Chemokines

 Chemokines are part of the cytokines family.
 Chemokines are small proteins.
-They are vital for cells migration through venues of blood.
+They are vital for cell migration through venues of blood.
 Chemokines have a gradient that lets cells know about directions to move in the case of emergencies such as inflammation or invaders.

-NK Cells
+NK cells

 NK cells are killer cells.
 NK cells quickly respond when intruders such as viral-infected cells show up.
 Natural killer cells are unique.
 NK cells were able to detect stressed cells in the absence of antibodies.
 NK does not require activation.
 They kill intruders who do not have specific markers.